aaroncampbell/efficient-related-posts/readme.txt

 but I wanted to keep the queries as clean as possible.

 == Changelog ==

+= 0.3.3 =
+* Added links to the support forums
+* Updated links to link to new plugin homepage location: http://xavisys.com/wordpress-plugins/efficient-related-posts/
+* Updated the system that shows changes when you're prompted to update

 = 0.3.2 =
 * Added the `[relatedPosts]` shortcode as another way to add a list of related posts to a post or page